Kajal13081/Gallery-Application/README.md

 This is a simple image gallery app with an impressive layout.
 We have used new and simple concepts to build it and to make its performance better.

 # Features
+- The app takes your permission to access photos and media on your device.
 - Users can view the device image in full screen.
 - Share the image with text to other apps/platforms.
 - It is available in dark mode.